 Inventory Control - Frequently Asked Questions

 If your department purchases an asset using grant funds, the asset will be flagged in Banner as a grant purchase.
-The PO will print out with FEDERAL FUNDS PURCHASE to let Inventory Control know that the asset needs to be tagged with a grant ICN tag.
-Grant ICN tags have "Property of Federal Government" printed above the ICN on the tag.
-Grant index codes begin with 510000 and end with 595999.
-If an index code is used that begins with a "6" or "9" it will not be flagged as a grant purchase.
+Inventory Control will affix a specialized ICN tag to the asset to indicate that it was purchased with a grant.
+Specialized Grant ICN tags have the phrase “Property of WKU Federal Grant” printed above the ICN on the tag.
+Other than the specialized tag and indicator in Banner, grant assets are inventoried the same as non-grant assets.

-There may be several different versions of the ICN tag on the assets in your department depending on the asset age and type.
-Please see the ICN Tag Document for examples.
+There may be several versions of ICN tags on assets depending on the age of the asset.

 WKU has an arrangement with DELL to tag certain computer models before they are shipped to WKU.
 Currently OptiPlex and Latitude models are automatically tagged by Dell.
 If you receive a Dell computer without a tag please email Inventory Control.